 - On or by June 30: Data is displayed on CMS

 Who Must Report

 The Sunshine Act applies to two main non-physician entities:

 - Manufacturers of medical devices, drugs, biologicals and medical supplies operating in the United States, including certain wholesalers/distributors and certain entities under common ownership (5 percent or more) with a manufacturer (collectively, “Manufacturers”);

 The Sunshine Law applies to all of the following types of doctors, as long as they hold a current license to practice in the United States:

 Residents are excluded from the requirement (including residents in medicine, osteopathy, dentistry, podiatry, optometry and chiropractic).

 Third-party entity recipients of a payment/transfer of value made “at the request of” or in the name of a physician or teaching hospital must be reported in the name of the physician and the recipient.

-Doctors are subject to the law regardless of whether or not they are enrolled in Medicare, Medicaid or CHIP.
+Doctors are subject to the law regardless of whether or not they are enrolled in Medicare, Medicaid or Children's Health Insurance Program.

 The program was recently expanded to include other professional categories, items of value and requirements.
 Find more details about the changes.